ManifoldScholar/manifold-docusaurus/docs/projects/customizing/general.md

 ![Finished](/docs/assets/projects/finished.png)

 :::note
-<strong>Note</strong>.
 If a project is toggled to Finished and no publication date is set, in list views no date of any kind will appear.
 :::

-<a name="standalone"></a>

 ### Standalone Mode